-This week in the news conservertorships and guardianships were a regular topic for discussion as one of the world’s biggest pop stars has been permanently placed under a conservatorship run by her father.
-So, what exactly is a conservatorship, and how does it work?
+This week in the news, conservertorships and guardianships were a regular topic for discussion as one of the world’s biggest pop stars was placed under a conservatorship run by her father.
+What exactly is a conservatorship, and how does it work?
 A conservatorship occurs when a court issues an order allowing a person, business, or entity to have control over another person or entity.

 In a conservatorship, the person with the control is called the conservator, while the person or entity being controlled is called the conservatee.
-A court will only grant someone as a conservator if it is shown that person in question is legally incapable of managing their own estate or affairs.
-A person can be incapable if they are physical or mental disabilities or illness.
+A court will only appoint someone as a conservator if it is shown that the proposed conservatee is legally incapable of managing his or her own estate or affairs due to physical or mental disability or illness.

-Once appointed, the conservator must assess the conservatee’s assets, and report this information to the court.
-If the conservator will be required to make any payments on behalf of the conservatee’s estate, a special account must be created.
+Once appointed, the conservator or guardian must assess the conservatee’s or ward’s assets, and report this information to the court.
+If the conservator or guardian will be required to make any payments on behalf of the conservatee’s or ward’s estate, a special account must be created.
 The conservator is under close scrutiny and must report all expenses and payments to the court.
 The conservator or guardian may be reimbursed for expenses and paid for their work from the estate of the conservatee or ward, but court approval is required.
 Most guardians ad litem are volunteers, or are paid by the state.

-Guardianship and conservatorship matters are generally handled by a probate court in the jurisdiction where the conservatee resides.
-While some of the general information could be public record, there are a lot of sensitive issues associated with these types of proceeding that are not public.
+Guardianship and conservatorship matters are generally handled by a probate court in the jurisdiction where the conservatee or ward resides.
+While some of the general information could be public record, there many sensitive issues associated with these types of proceedings that are not public.
 In matters involving minors or those without capacity, courts typically do not allow public access to this information.
 However, laws and procedures will vary by jurisdiction.
-To learn more about conservatorship laws and courts, you may find it helpful to try the online resources available through CourtReference.com.
+To learn more about conservatorship laws and courts, see the online resources available on CourtReference.com.